 - U.S. Passport Card

-- Driver's license or identification card issued by a State or outlying possession of the United States, provided it contains a photograph and meets the REAL ID standards, has an extension or contains the notation "ENHANCED DRIVER'S LICENSE"
+- Driver's license or identification card issued by a State or outlying possession of the United States, provided it contains a photograph and meets the REAL ID standards

 - Identification card issued by Federal, State, or local government agencies, provided it contains a photograph